nhuynh2/iHear-FeedbackManager/all-sprints/sprint2/phoang5.md

   - Code pair-reviewing through Discord.
   - Combine other front-end tabs into a completed app.
   - Run and ensure compability on both iOS and Android.
+  - I edit the tsconfig to ensure stable code.
+  - Finally, I delete and rename some files to organize our project.